beasleygit/roku-toddler-remote/README.md

 It was also important to us to be able to curate his content more.
 Youtube Kids provided a very poor interface, extremely short videos, bad new content suggestions, and little variety in selection.
 It also limited us to a tablet as oppossed to TV.
+We feel a tablet removes him from his environment, where a TV has proven to keep him playing and learning.
 This level of empowerment allows him to learn at his own pace, with content we manually approve.

+You could also utilize for just music videos if you wanted.
+This can be extended to

 [Roku ECP Docs](https://developer.roku.com/docs/developer-program/dev-tools/external-control-api.md)